ComradeBlaze/yeetles_forever/README.md

 # yeetles_forever

-small 1.19.4 resourcepack that changes all the disc music to music by the legendary band The Yeetles.
+small 1.19.4 resourcepack that changes all the discs to music by the legendary tgn band 'The Yeetles'

 created by sigma at request of sakai